Solemoviridae

 Solemoviridae is a family of non-enveloped, positive-strand RNA viruses which infect plants.
 Solemoviridae is a member of the order Sobelivirales.

 Structure

 Member viruses are non-enveloped and have a viral capsid with T=3 symmetry.

 Genome

 Solemoviruses have a positive-sense, single-strand RNA genome.
 The length of the genome is 4652 bp.
 The 3' terminus does not have a polyA-tail.
 The 5' terminus has a genome-linked viral protein (VPg).

 Taxonomy

-The family contains four genera and seven species unassigned to a genus:
+The family contains the following genera: